Stafford, Humboldt County, California

-Stafford (formerly, Brown's Mill and Brown's Camp) is an unincorporated community in Humboldt County, California.
-It is located on the south bank of the Eel River 3 mi southeast of Scotia, at an elevation of 138 feet (42 m).
+Stafford (formerly, Brown's Mill and Brown's Camp) is an unincorporated community in Humboldt County, California, United States.
+It is located on the south bank of the Eel River, 3 mi southeast of Scotia, at an elevation of 138 feet (42 m).

 The town was founded in 1895 or 1896; the name honors Judge Cyrus G. Stafford.
 The name "Brown" honors Percy Brown, lumber mill owner.
 An attraction in the area was the Stafford Inn, a converted bunk house from Brown's mill.
 The inn was destroyed in a flood in 1964.